chmarti1/lconfig/docs/config.md

 In addition to the parameters used to identify the device, there are several important parameters that define the behavior of the device.
 Perhaps the most important is `samplehz`, which indicates the number of times per second each channel will be sampled in a stream.

 `nsample` is an integer sample count whose behavior depends on the application.
 Nominally, `nsample` tells the  `lc_stream_iscomplete()` function when to declare that the data acquisition process is complete, but it's entirely up to the application whether or not to keep going.
 For example, `lcrun` ignores `nsample` and just waits for a user keystroke.
 However, `lcburst` uses `nsample` to determine the duration of the entire measurement when none is specified at the command line.

+The input stream can be modified by the `downsample` parameter, which specifies an integer number of samples to discard for every sample kept.
+Downsampling is useful for reducing the data rate while still allowing high frequency data acquisition for analog outputs or for better high frequency noise rejection.
+The `lc_stream_downsample()` function is responsible for applying digital anti-aliasing filters prior to discarding samples.

 It is important to keep in mind that, regardless of the binary, `nsample` is _always_ used to size the internal data buffer.
 LConfig uses a ring buffer to hold data.
 When `lc_stream_start()` is called, the buffer is initialized to hold _at least_ `nsample` measurements from each channel.
 Additional samples might be allocated to ensure there is room to comply with the `trigpre` or to ensure there are _at least_ two "blocks" of data in the buffer.